priyanshu966106/dynoport/README.md

 License
 -------

-This project is licensed under the MIT License - see the [LICENSE](https://chat.openai.com/c/LICENSE) file for details
+This project is licensed under the MIT License